Lysander/snippets/Clojure/snippets/README.md

 # snippets

-A Clojure library designed to ... well, that part is up to you.
+A collection of smaller Clojure snippets.

 ## Usage